 I’ll stop showing REPL prompts now, but feel free to follow along.

 I started this section talking about tree traversal, so lets get back to that.
 If you have an element already, like our div, you can traverse using the properties the DOM already provides.
-We already used .firstChild before, so using (.-firstChild div) will get us the h1. (aget (.-children div) 0) would to the same. children is an array-like property to get all the children of an element.
+We already used .firstChild before, so using (.-firstChild div) will get use the h1. (aget (.-children div) 0) would to the same. children is an array-like property to get all the children of a node.
 This works nicely with CLJS aget.
 We can also use (.-nextSibling div) or (.-previousSibling div) to traverse “right” or “left” from our current element, and (.-parentElement div) to go “up”.

 These are all very useful, and you’ll most certainly be using them at some point.
 However, the real powerhouses are querySelector and querySelectorAll.
 They let us access elements in a more declarative manner, which is more convenient and forgiving.
 The selector syntax is pretty powerful, but the basics I’ll highlight here can take you very far.